 - to lessen or prevent a threat to an individual or public health or safety.

-When you visit our website, our systems and service provider may record certain information regarding your use of the site, including but not limited to:
+When you visit our website/s, our systems and service providers may record certain information regarding your use of the site, including but not limited to:

 - your server address

 - your top level domain name (for example, .com; .gov. au; .co.uk etc);

 - the date and time of your visit to the site;